 Clergy View: The Triune God

-Trinity Sunday ascribes to the Triune God: Father, Son and Holy Spirit.
+Trinity Sunday, which falls on the third Sunday of June this year, ascribes to the Triune God: Father, Son and Holy Spirit.

-The Bible also speaks of the Kingdom of God.
-When Jesus began his public ministry, He said, "Repent: for the kingdom of heaven is at hand" (Matthew 4:17).
-Also, when Jesus taught the disciples how to pray, He said, "Thy kingdom come" (Matthew 6:10).
-One of the most clear-cut messages of the Kingdom was in Jesus sermon on the mount, when he said, 'But seek ye first the kingdom of God, and his righteousness" (Matthew 6:33).
-The above references, and others, makes it very clear that God has His Kingdom upon this earth and one must find this Kingdom.
-Jesus said, "The kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for joy thereof goeth and selleth all that he hath, and buyeth that field" (Matthew 13:44).
-Luther further clarifies the existence of God's kingdom on earth: "I believe that there is on earth a holy flock and congregation of pure saints under one Head, Christ, called together by the Holy Spirit in one faith, one mind and understanding, with manifold gifts, yet one in love, without sects and schisms."
+The Bible also speaks of God's Kingdom.
+The Holy Spirit dwells in His Kingdom and reveals the mysteries of faith to God's children.
+When Jesus began his public ministry, He said, "Repent for the kingdom of heaven is at hand."
+(Matthew 4:17) Also, when He taught the disciples how to pray, he said, "Thy kingdom come."
+(Matthew 6:10) One of the most clear-cut messages of the Kingdom was in Jesus sermon on the mount, when he said, "Seek ye first the kingdom of God, and His righteousness."
+(Matthew 6:33).
+Through His Word we understand that God has His Kingdom here upon this earth and one must find this Kingdom.
+Jesus said, "The kingdom of heaven is like unto treasure hid in a field, he which when a man hath found, he hideth, and for you joy thereof goeth and selleth all that he hath, and buyeth that field."
+(Matthew 13:44)

-Jesus told Nathanael "Come follow me" and "Come see" (John 1:43 & 46).
-One needs to find God's Kingdom where the gospel of the forgiveness of sins is preached in Jesus name and blood through the power of the Holy Spirit (Mark 1:14).
-There is no remission of sins without the shedding of blood (Hebrews 9:22).
-The Apostle Paul wrote, "For Christ sent me not to baptize, but to preach the gospel" (I Corinthians 1:17).
-John wrote, "I write unto you, little children, because your sins are forgiven you for His name's sake" (I John 2:12).
+Jesus told Nathanael, "Follow me" and "Come see."
+(John 1: 43, 46) Therefore, "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you."
+(Matthew 7:7) From God's Kingdom one can hear the core message of the gospel, which is "the power of God unto Salvation to everyone that believeth."
+Romans 1:16, where the forgiveness of sins is preached through the power of the Holy Spirit.
+The Apostle Paul said, "For Christ sent me not to baptize, but to preach the gospel."
+(I Corinthians 1:17) John wrote: "I write unto you little children, because your sins are forgiven for His name's sake."
+(I John 2:12)